 worse with 1.35 but is not a disconcerting issue unless one is dealing

-fact that the IC-R8600's SYNC is NOT using a true "Synchronous
+is mostly unaffected.
+The IC-R8600's SYNC is NOT using a true

-Detector" scheme (mediocre "Synchrophase" Detector ?), but is still better than no "SYNC" at all.
+Detector" scheme (the mediocre at best "Synchrophase" Detector ?).
 Please read this excellent PDF document from Kiwa Electronics via "Fine Tuning" Proceedings "CLICK HERE").

 NOTE : These observations were made using SW Broadcasts, S-AM (D, U or L) mode and